What are the most important things to know about abacavir?

 - 300-mg tablets

-Take abacavir with or without food.
+Take abacavir by mouth with or without food.

 Always take abacavir in combination with other HIV medicines.